splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

   - **Password** (_required_): Password of the account associated with the e-mail address above.
 The password will be masked.
   - **Continuous Monitoring**: Check this when retrieving data from Live Endpoint.
 Note: Pleae leave Historical Endpoints and Begin Time as blank
   - **Historical Endpoints** : Use this when retrieving data from Historical Endpoints.
 Note: Please specify a Begin Time below and do not check the Continuous Monitoring checkbox.
-  - **Begin Time** (_required_): This is the timeframe starting from where you want to ingest the data.
+  - **Begin Time**: This is the timeframe starting from where you want to ingest the data.
 Please enter UTC time.
 Format for the Start Time would be `MM/DD/YYYY hh:mm:ss`.

 5. Click on the `Add` green button on the bottom right of the pop up box.
 6. Please check for any errors and resolve them before using the search app to check for the pulled-in data.